Skin: The Largest Organ of The Human Body

 However, there have been studies revealing that some synthetic chemicals in personal care products, like phthalates and parabens, show up in blood and urine tests, which means they are absorbed.

-There is still not enough research on the skin absorption rates of many chemicals.
 The problem is that chemicals come in different sizes and have different absorption rates over time.
 To complicate that even further, we, as human beings are not all the same.
-Your precise chemical makeup is not exactly the same as everyone else which presents a real challenge for accurate research on absorption rates of chemicals and their components on "every" body.
+Your precise chemical makeup is not exactly the same as everyone else which presents a real challenge for accurate research on absorption rates or the long-term effects of chemicals and their components on "every" body.

-Whether the claims about links to serious health issues are true or not, it is that “unknown” factor that worries me most.
+Whether the claims about links to serious health issues are true or not, it is that “unknown” factor that always worries me the most.

-At Chagrin Valley we believe that we do not need synthetic chemicals to have effective soap, skin and hair care products.
+We believe that we do not need synthetic chemicals to have effective soap, skin, and hair care products

 It's all about ingredients!
 Our products have always, and will always, contain nothing but natural ingredients.